-- Participants attend seven sessions across the Delta and in Washington, DC to engage in advocacy training, case study discussion, and on-the-ground field studies of priority issue areas for the region including Workforce Training and Education, Small Business and Entrepreneurship, Public Health, Transportation, and Basic Public Infrastructure.
+- Participants attend six sessions across the Delta region to engage in advocacy training, case study discussion, and on-the-ground field experiences that highlight strategies for improving priority issue areas for the region, including Workforce Training and Education, Small Business and Entrepreneurship, Public Health, Transportation, Infrastructure, and Creative Placemaking.

 - Since 2005, the DRA’s Delta Leadership Institute (DLI) has worked to improve the decisions made by community leaders across the Delta by broadening their understanding of regional issues, building a corps of alumni that have a regional and national perspective, developing a toolkit of resources for addressing issues facing their local communities, and providing the training and professional development needed to extend the pipeline of skilled local leadership within our Delta communities.

 - Attendance for all sessions is mandatory, but we understand that participants of our institute face many demands.
-Participants may miss up to 20 hours or one entire session (with only one case study).
-Attendance is tracked by the hour and any absense must be excused by the Director in advance.
+Participants may miss up to 20 hours or one entire session (with only one case study missed).
+Attendance is tracked by the hour and any absense must be excused and approved by the Director in advance by email.

-- Participants each year are selected by the applicants Governor or the Federal Co-Chairman.
-They will evaluate and make selections based on the completed applications submitted by the application deadline.
+- Participants each year are selected by the applicants' state Governor or the DRA Federal Co-Chairman.
+They will evaluate applications and make selections based on the completed applications submitted by the application deadline.

-- Once applicants have created a profile, there is a form along with short answer questions and a tool where each applicant must upload letters of recommendation; a bio; and photo.
+- Once applicants have created a profile online, there is an application form with biographical and contact information, short answer questions and a tool where each applicant must upload letters of recommendation, a bio/resume, and photo.